MichaelCade/90DaysOfDevOps/Days/day82.md

 ![](Images/Day82_Monitoring5.png)

-Once we have all our pods up and running and at this stage we should see
+Once we have all our pods up and running and at this stage, we should see

-- 3 pods associated to ElasticSearch
+- 3 pods associated with ElasticSearch
-- 1 pod associated to Fluentd
+- 1 pod associated with Fluentd
-- 1 pod associated to Kibana
+- 1 pod associated with Kibana

-We can also use `kubectl get all -n kube-logging` to show all in our namespace, fluentd as explained previously is deployed as a daemonset, kibana as a deployment and Elasticsearch as a statefulset.
+We can also use `kubectl get all -n kube-logging` to show all in our namespace, fluentd as explained previously is deployed as a daemonset, kibana as deployment and Elasticsearch as a statefulset.

 ![](Images/Day82_Monitoring6.png)